 4.5.7.
-Help View
+Documents

-The Help View is accessible from the openSF main menu bar, system tab.
+A few documents are accessible from the openSF main menu bar, 'Help' tab.

-Additionally, users are able to view these documents launching the proper software application.
+Users are able to view these documents launching the proper software application.
 The applications for viewing the supported file types are the ones defined as default applications for current Desktop.

 Depending on the desktop environment these default applications can be different even running under the same operating system.